albertnis/albert.nz/content/blog/ice-lake/index.md

 tags: [adventures]
 ---

 Ice Lake is an epic alpine lake accessed up the Whataroa and Butler Rivers on the West Coast.
 It's fairly remote, wedged right up against the Main Divide, but still accessible on a two-night tramp.
-Ice Lake has been on my radar for several years so I was excited to be part of a group tackling the hike up the river!
+Ice Lake had been on my radar for several years so I was excited to be part of a group tackling the hike up the river!

 ## Day one

+With our sights set on Butler Junction Hut, we set off from the carpark adjacent to the Whataroa River.
 The track proved easy-going until the main swingbridge at the Perth River Track junction.
 Beyond that, the track turns to follow the Whataroa River valley.
 There are a couple of large undulations, then things become increasingly slow-going and technical as the hut approaches.
-Thankfully, overgrown vegetation had been cleared on some of the track sections near the hut.
+Thankfully, overgrown vegetation had been recently cleared on some of the track sections near the hut.
 Still, it took us over nine hours to reach the hut--longer than DOC's eight-hour estimate.

 ![Butler Range viewed from near the start of the trail.
 Ice Lake is just on the other side.
 So close!](./DSC01942.jpg?w=1200)